 Kojuro: "Hey you, don't be fucking around now."

-- Real Men Wear Pink: His hobby is gardening, and no one even attempts to mock him for it.
+- Real Men Wear Pink: His hobby is vegetable gardening, and no one even attempts to mock him for it.
 He takes it very seriously.

 - Red Baron: The Dragon's Right Eye.